 The Meridian point corrects disorders of the thumb, forefinger, and wrist joint.
 This is, in fact, the best analgesic point of the body for anesthesia and pain therapy.
 This versatile point treats acute intestinal colic and lung.
 Niggling issues such as painful swelling, headache; red eyes and nosebleeds; sore throat, muscle tension of the fingers; arm pain, excessive seating, menstrual block; prolonged labor; dysentery and so on.

 You’ll find this point on the region of the face, in the indentation right in the center of the mentolabial groove.

 The benefits of these points are many, such as alleviating facial pain/paralysis, Bell’s palsy, stroke, loss of voice, hoarseness, difficulty in swallowing and dry mouth experienced in health conditions such as Diabetes.

 3. Meridian ST4:

-It treats red swollen painful eyes and has other benefits for it such as it dispels wind, stops lacrimation and clears Heat.
+This point is located lateral to the corner of the mouth.
+Besides treating gum disease it also treats red swollen eyes, and has other benefits such as it dispels wind, stops lacrimation and clears heat.

 4. Meridian SI18: